We had the good fortune of connecting with Liesel Plambeck and we’ve shared our conversation below.

 Alright, so let’s move onto what keeps you busy professionally?

-My background is commercial art and throughout school and all my various jobs since, I learned everything I could from the different people around me, figuring out what I admired, envied, disliked and why.
+My background is in commercial art and throughout school and all my various jobs since, I learned everything I could from the different people around me, figuring out what I admired, envied, disliked and why.
 I think that experience of working for so many different offices and firms is a big part of what made me who I am.
 It’s challenging to do what clients and bosses want even if you disagree.
 But at the same time, having to stretch in all different directions and figure out how to make things work has informed my own art practice.
 I’ve always been interested in so many mediums.
 Painting, printmaking, sewing, graphic design, photography, illustration, fashion, typography, etc… It’s a strength and a weakness.
 I often envy people who found their one thing and stuck with it.
 But for better or worse, that’s not me.
 This versatility and interest in so many different mediums is what sets me apart, and my range of experience is part of my unique journey.
 Currently, I’m the most excited about starting a series of large scale paintings and working towards getting a show together.
 I’m also excited about screenprinting a series of works on paper.

 Any places to eat or things to do that you can share with our readers?
 If they have a friend visiting town, what are some spots they could take them to?